traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial_03.md

 To convince them, you'll have to show them evidence...

-We'll build a model that computes the areas that area reachable by bike in 15 minutes that would be unreachable by car&nbsp;!
+We'll build a model that computes the areas that area reachable by bike in 15 minutes that would be unreachable by car!
 What else could they ask for ?

 ### 1. Setup a project